Last modified: Aug 13, 2024

 Lane Centering Assist (LCA) / Autosteer is a feature of some advanced driver assistance systems that allows a vehicle to automatically steer itself within a lane on a highway or freeway.

-It is typically used in combination with other features, such as adaptive cruise control, to provide a more automated driving experience.
+Lane Centering Assist (LCA) / Autosteer is typically used in combination with other features, such as adaptive cruise control, to provide a more automated driving experience.

-For example, Tesla’s Autopilot system requires drivers to keep their hands on the steering wheel and be prepared to take over control of the vehicle at any time.
-The system will periodically send alerts to remind the driver to keep their hands on the wheel and remain alert while Autosteer is engaged.
-If the driver does not respond to these alerts, Autosteer may be disabled and the vehicle will slow down and eventually come to a stop.
+Many Autosteer systems have time limits or other requirements for driver attention and engagement.
+For example, Tesla’s Autopilot system requires drivers to keep their hands on the steering wheel and be prepared to take over control at any time.
+The system will periodically send alerts to remind the driver to stay engaged.
+If the driver does not respond, Autosteer may be disabled, and the vehicle will slow down and eventually stop.

-Other manufacturers may have similar requirements for driver attention and engagement, and may also include time limits or other restrictions on how long the autonomous driving features can be used continuously.
-It’s important for drivers to carefully read and understand the limitations and requirements of their specific vehicle’s autonomous driving system before using it on the road.
+Other manufacturers have similar requirements and may include time limits or other restrictions on how long the autonomous driving features can be used continuously.
+It’s crucial for drivers to read and understand the limitations and requirements of their specific vehicle’s system before using it on the road.

-The below video shows how it works.
+The video below demonstrates how it works:

 • ProPILOT Assist (Nissan)